armkhudinyan/TOPEX/README.md

 3. In QGis *Plugins* section find *TOPEX* plugin.

 > [!NOTE]
-> Depending on your QGis version, you may need to manually install `rasterio` third party library in the same env as QGis.<s>
+> Depending on your QGis version, you may need to manually install `rasterio` third party library in the same env as QGis.
+> In case of multiprocessing in python (not via plugn), you will need to manually install `pathos` third parthy library.